manosmin/fullstackopen/part0/spa.md

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
     server-->>browser: [{"content": "","date": "2024-12-14T02:58:11.621Z"}, ... ]
-    deactivate server
+    Note left of server: The server responds with the JSON file deactivate server
     Note right of browser: The browser executes the function that renders the notes as a list user-->>browser: user presses submit to create a note